 If you have the flu yourself, your body will produce even more antibodies to combat the flu, so by breastfeeding your child, you are helping protect them from the infection that your body is fighting.

-Additionally, you can also pump and have someone healthy feed the baby the expressed milk.
+Additionally, you can also breast-pump and have someone else feed the baby the expressed milk.
 If your baby is over 6 months old, consider getting flu shots if it is the flu season.

 Does pumped breast milk have antibodies?

-Pumped breast milk still has antibodies, although at a slightly lower concentration than fresh breast milk.
-Studies show that when breast milk is stored, it loses some of its antibodies.
-However, even then, it is still richer than formula.
+Pumped breast milk still has antibodies, although at a very slightly lower concentration than fresh breast milk.
+Studies show that when breast milk is stored, it loses some of its antioxidants and antibodies.
+However, even then, breastmilk is still richer and more beneficial than formula.